-Kenneth L. Wilson
+Kenneth L. Wilson Campground

-Address: 859 Wittenberg Road, Mt.
-Tremper, NY 12457
+- Address: 859 Wittenberg Road, Mt.
+Tremper, NY 12457 (directions below)

-Campground Phone: (845) 679-7020
+- Campground Phone: (845) 679-7020

-Campground Map PDF File (209 KB)
+Campground Map PDF File (1.74 MB)

-Completely surrounded by beautiful mountains with panoramic views creating a picturesque setting, Kenneth L. Wilson Campground is located in north central Ulster County, 5 miles northwest of the village of Woodstock.
+Completely surrounded by beautiful mountains with panoramic views creating a picturesque setting, Kenneth L. Wilson Campground is located in north central Ulster County, 5 miles southwest of the village of Woodstock.
 The campsites are secluded, large, and wooded.

-Directions: From Thruway Exit 19 at Kingston - take first right turn off traffic circle to Route 28, proceed approximately 21 miles west on Rte.
+From Thruway Exit 19 at Kingston - take first right turn off traffic circle to Route 28, proceed approximately 21 miles west on Rte.
 28 to Mt.
 Tremper, turn right on to Rte.
 212, 1/2 mile to 4-way intersection.
 Turn right again on Wittenberg Road (County Rte.
 40).
 The campsite is approximately 4 miles on the right side.

 Alternate Route: Route 28, west turn right at Rte.
 375, to Rte.
 212, turn left off Rte.
 212 at Bear's Cafe on to Rte.
 45, turn right onto County Rte.
 40. Campground is on the left side of road.

-Historic Interest: The campground was once several farms.
+The campground was once several farms.
 Some of the old stone fences are still visible.
 The land was purchased in the 1960's and the campground was opened on June 29, 1979.
 Since then blacktop roads, and a new bathhouse have been added.